 Several weeks ago I found myself at an exhibition in the Art Gallery of New South Wales, utterly mesmerised by old Dutch masterpieces from the 17th century—from Rembrandt, Vermeer and others.
 These artworks are considered national treasures of the Netherlands.

-The process of decay, human mortality and the relentless passage of time are inescapable truths that have governed life on earth since Adam and Eve, and since the beginning of time.
-Decay and death invaded this world because Adam and Eve rebelled against their Creator and, as punishment, he pronounced a curse on them.
-Time came into being, however, before humans were formed.
-God created time as part of his very good creation.
+The process of decay, human mortality and the relentless passage of time are inescapable truths that have governed life on earth since the beginning of time, since Adam and Eve.
+Our human ancestors rebelled against their Creator and, as punishment, God pronounced a curse on them and on the whole of creation.

 Apart from God!
 These three vital words actually make all the difference in the world.
 For in his great mercy and love, God has made a way through his beloved Son, Jesus, to bring us back to him so that we would no longer be apart from him (John 3:16-18).

 This is the good news, the best news ever for anyone who puts their trust in Jesus.
 His sacrificial death on the cross brings forgiveness and restored relationship with God.
-His resurrection brings the unshakeable promise of life with God forever.
+His resurrection brings the unshakeable promise of life with God in eternity.

-You know, I’ll never be able to look at my old mahogany bench again without remembering the life-giving transformation for all who trust in Jesus.
-Like him, and all believers, the old bench bears the marks of life in a world of trouble, decay, pain and death.
-I hope it will remind me to keep trusting in Christ Jesus, my Saviour.
+You know, I’ll never be able to look at my old mahogany bench again without remembering the life-giving gift of transformation to all who trust in Jesus.
+Like him and all believers, the old bench bears the marks of life in a world of trouble, decay, pain and death.
+I hope it will continue to remind me to keep trusting in Christ Jesus, my Saviour.